XiaomingNiu-Sam/XiaomingNiu-Sam.github.io/index.md

 ---
 ## PROJECT EXPERIENCE
+Rainbow Fart - VSCode Extension                                                     July 2020 - Present
+•  Developed a funny VSCode extension that keeps giving you compliments while you are coding.
+•  Served as a frequent contributor in this open-source project with 4.1k stars on GitHub.
+•  Fixed 6 issues and developed 10+ functions: entering debounce, volume adjustment, etc.

 [Yelp+: Java Web Service Development - Event Search and Recommendation](http://13.57.35.36/EventRecommender/)   04/2019 - 05/2019
 - Developed a dynamic web application for users to search for events and update preferences.
 - Improved personalized event recommendation based on favorite records.